almostearthling/when-command/support/docs/cond_extra01.md

 ![WhenCondExtraSysload](graphics/when-cond-extra-sysload.png)

-The item can be used on Windows and Linux systems, and depends on the availability of the _PowerShell_ in the first case, and the presence of the `vmstat` and `bc` OS commands in the latter, which may need to be installed on some distributions.
+The item can be used on Windows and Linux systems, on Linux it depends on the presence of the `vmstat` and `bc` OS commands, which may need to be installed on some distributions.
 The checks for this condition are performed about every minute.

 ## Low Battery